tillitis/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My changes are well written and CI is passing
 - [ ] I have squashed my work to relevant commits and rebased on main for linear history
+- [ ] I have added a "Co-authored-by: x" if several people contributed, either pair programming or by squashing commits from different authors.
 - [ ] I have updated the documentation where relevant (readme, dev.tillitis.se etc.)
 - [ ] QEMU is updated to reflect changes